Palantir combines rapid growth with record margins – but the market has already priced in a perfect scenario

 Despite the positive earnings report, Palantir’s shares fell by 11% following publication due to concerns about high valuation multiples – specifically, a P/E ratio of 536 compared with the software industry average of 42.
 However, PLTR’s share price rebounded the following day, suggesting that investors remain willing to accept risk in anticipation of outstanding results from Palantir Technologies.

-Palantir Technologies Inc. Q2 2025 Results
+Palantir Technologies Inc. Q2 2025 results

 On 4 August 2025, Palantir Technologies published its Q2 2025 financial results for the quarter ending 30 June.
 Key highlights are as follows: